andrenq/trading/README.md

 -   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from an account, based on the accountID.
 ### Architecture
 -   Data storage is divided into two services, PostgreSql database and IEX REST Api service.
+ -- PostgreSql is used to persist all the data on the application -- IEX REST Api service gives us real stock market data.
+-
 ### Future Improvements
  - Auto-update of IEX data.
  - Ability to create short positions.